 Japanese air attacks attained unprecedented savagery in the waters off Okinawa, as the Special Attack Corps pressed home the suicidal kamikaze attacks first employed in the Philippines.
-Hoping to save Japan-much as a storm, the original Kamikaze or divine wind, had scattered a Mongol invasion fleet in the sixteenth century-the suicide pilots deliberately dived into American ships, hoping to trade one life for hundreds.
-Other vehicles for suicide attack included piloted bombs, these battalions, who often endured months of waiting punctuated by days of savage action, as a "hard worked and frustrated species."
-The 13th was shortly to deploy to the Pacific manned torpedoes, and explosivesladen motorboats.
+Hoping to save Japan - much as a storm, the original Kamikaze or divine wind, had scattered a Mongol invasion fleet in the sixteenth century - the suicide pilots deliberately dived into American ships, hoping to trade one life for hundreds.
+Other vehicles for suicide attack included piloted bombs, manned torpedoes, and explosivesladen motorboats.
 These desperate measures could not prevail, however, and the United States seized an essential base for the planned invasion of Japan.